 He wasn’t the first fella afflicted with Steve Jobs Disease that I’ve encountered.
 In today’s business world, Blue Horseshoe loves white dudes with SJD.
 If a project is billed by the hour, bros with SJD can rant, scream, all-caps-type, cajole, threaten, and intimidate more billable hours out of thin air.

-Sadly, my belief is that the bosses found a freshly-rested bro with SJD—someone who needed the job and spent the interview beating his own chest.
+My belief is that the bosses found a freshly-rested bro with SJD—someone who needed the job and spent the interview beating his own chest.
 In the 2010s’ business world, much of the status quo functioned business-as-usual.
-With most ineffective work environments, it’s easier to throw fresh meat at problems instead of fixing them.
+In ineffective work environments, it’s easier to throw fresh meat at problems instead of fixing them.
 (Envision the for-profit healthcare model, their treatment-is-more-lucrative-than-prevention ethic.
 It exists in other industries.)
 Blue Horseshoe loves this approach to business, just make sure that every hour of wheel-spinning gets billed to the proper job number.

 (Then again, the company could have taken the Glass Cliff approach.
 That business practice is another blog post all to itself.)